 The “Doctor” of Dr. Robinson’s lecture title, of course, refers to the popular British TV series Doctor Who.
 Over the past 50-some years, the Doctor has been portrayed by a dozen different male actors.
 The Doctor’s 13th iteration, however, takes the form of a woman, played by British actress Jodie Whittaker.
 Dr. Robinson’s lecture will focus on the Doctor and other gender-bending characters from the world of science fiction and superheroes.

-Dr. Robinson, department chair and professor of communications at Lynchburg College, has been a lifelong fan of Doctor Who, science fiction and superheroes.
+Dr. Robinson, department chair and professor of communications at University of Lynchburg, has been a lifelong fan of Doctor Who, science fiction and superheroes.
 It’s no wonder that he’s known around campus and beyond as a pop culture expert.

 “My father bought me my first comic when I was five, Amazing Spider-Man #124,” he said.
 “My mother said I was a Star Trek fan in utero.
 I grew up playing Dungeons & Dragons and ran around seeing as many movies — especially Star Wars — and television shows — especially Doctor Who — as I could.”